- 2 large, boneless & skinless Chicken Breasts

 Don’t we all need more nutritious and colorful lunches to take to work or school?

-This Adobo chicken and quinoa bowl solves that problem!
+This adobo spiced chicken and quinoa bowl solves that problem!

 You can also use this marinate for fish, shrimp and any other meats you like.